sabone2017/portfolio/readme.txt

 #Last Updated - 10/27/2016
 #
 #--CHANGE LOG--
+#
 # **10/27/2016 **
 # Merged sliderJS into master branch.
 Even though I said not to...oh well.
 # Will work on how to create remote branches from my repository and push up branches.
 #
+# Made mobile branch.
+This readme is now for the mobile branch.
+# Will focus on styling and developing slideshow in js